alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 TODO: missing explanation that the reduce function can also be used on other elements belonging to the same category as the array

 `reduce` can reduce a collection of elements to a single one.
-But this is not its defining charactertic.
+But this is not its defining characteristic.
 Let's see another example:

 ```javascript
 > let append = function (element, accumulator) { accumulator.push(element); return accumulator };